 Have you ever tried Grandma’s Hummus?
 Well if you have, then you’re in on the secret.
 It is the BEST hummus ever.
 Seriously.
-Try it (if you haven’t already) and you’ll understand.
+This Garlicky Hummus with Tahini is the best copycat recipe!

 I’ve made hummus before but this time it was totally different.
 My roommate and I can nosh through an entire container of Grandma’s Hummus in one sitting.
 No joke.
 So I finally decided to try my hand at making a homemade version of this deliciousness.
 I *think* the secret is tahini.
 I used it in this recipe and it turned out amazing!